bgeraci714/java-terminal/README.md

 #### Command:     alias

     Description: creates a shortcut to a given file or directory path.
-Makes traversing the file structure much easier.
                  Loads and saves a user's aliases at the start and end of a terminal session.

     Usage:   alias name_of_an_alias -> saves an alias for the current working directory